 Surgery

-You should also tell your doctor if you have allergic rhinitis and are unable to schedule surgery after hives season.
+You should also tell your doctor if you have allergic rhinitis and are unable to schedule surgery after the hives season.

 Prevention